-Free use of some types of communal services:
+free use of some types of public services;

-Steady reduction of charges for, and, partially, free use of holiday homes, boarding-houses, and tourist camps;
+steady reduction of charges for and partially free use of holiday homes, boarding-houses, tourist camps and sports facilities;

-Increasingly broad provision of the population with benefits, privileges and scholarships (grants to unmarried mothers, scholarships for students);
+increasingly broad provision of the population with benefits, privileges and scholarships (grants to unmarried mothers, mothers of many children, scholarships for students);

-Gradual introduction of free public eatering (midday meals) at enterprises and institutions, and for kolkhoz farmers at work.
+gradual introduction of free public catering (midday meals) at enterprises and institutions, and for collective farmers at work.

-The Soviet State will thus demonstrate to the world a truly full satisfaction of all the growing material and cultural requirements of man.
-The living standard of Soviet people will improve all the faster, the faster the productive forces of the country develop and labour productivity grows, and the more broadly the creative energy of the Soviet people comes into play.
+The Soviet state will thus demonstrate to the world a truly full satisfaction of the growing material and cultural requirements of man.
+The living standards of Soviet people will improve all the faster, the faster the productive forces of the country develop and labour productivity grows, and the more broadly the creative energy of the Soviet people comes into play.

 The set programme can be fulfilled with success under conditions of peace.
-Complications in the international situation and the resultant necessity to increase defence expenditures may hold up the fulfilment of the plans for raising the living standard of the people.
-An enduring normalisation of international relations, reduction of military expenditures and, in particular, the realisation of general and complete disarmament under an appropriate agreement between countries, would make it possible greatly to surpass the plans for raising the people's living standard.
+Complications in the international situation and the resultant necessity to increase defence expenditures may hold up the fulfilment of the plans for raising the people's standard of living.
+An enduring normalisation of international relations, reduction of military expenditures and, in particular, the realisation of general and complete disarmament under an appropriate agreement between countries, would make it possible greatly to surpass the plans for raising the people's standard of living.

-The fulfilment of the grand programme of improving the living standard of the Soviet people will have a world-wide historic impact.
+The fulfilment of the grand programme of improving the living standards of the Soviet people will have a world-wide historic impact.
 The Party calls on the Soviet people to work perseveringly, with inspiration.
-Every one of the working people of the Soviet Union must do his duty in the building of a Communist society and in the struggle to fulfil the programme for the improvement of the people's living standard.
+Every one of the working people of the Soviet Union must do his duty in the building of a communist society and in the effort to fulfil the programme for the improvement of the people's standard of living.

-III.
-THE TASKS OF THE PARTY IN THE SPHERES OF STATE DEVELOPMENT AND THE FURTHER PROMOTION OF SOCIALIST DEMOCRACY.
+THE TASKS OF THE PARTY IN THE SPHERES OF STATE DEVELOPMENT AND THE FURTHER PROMOTION OF SOCIALIST DEMOCRACY

-THE dictatorship of the proletariat, born of the Socialist Revolution, has played an epochmaking role by ensuring the victory of Socialism in the U.S.S.R.
-In the course of Socialist construction, however, it underwent changes.
-After the exploiting classes had been abolished, the State function of suppressing their resistance ceased to exist.
-The chief functions of the
+The dictatorship of the proletariat, born of the socialist revolution, played an epoch-making role by ensuring the victory of socialism in the U.S.S.R.
+In the course of socialist construction, however, it underwent changes.
+After the exploiting classes had been abolished, the function of suppressing their resistance ceased to exist.
+The chief functions of the socialist state-organisation of the economy, culture and education-developed in full measure.
+The socialist state entered a new period of its development.
+The state began to grow into a nation-wide organisation of the working people of socialist society.
+Proletarian democracy grew more and more into a socialist democracy of the people as a whole.